valinet/valinet.github.io/_posts/2021-01-14-Get-better-NTFS-support-on-Raspberry-Pi.markdown

 echo Installation succeeded.
 {% endhighlight %}

 The script above downloads the files in the appropiate directory, and then uses the DKMS to build and install the module.
-Then, what you have to do, in order to mount an NTFS partition using this drive, is to explicitly specify the type when issuing the mount command, like so:
+Then, what you have to do, in order to mount an NTFS partition using this driver, is to explicitly specify the type when issuing the mount command, like so:

 ```
 # mount -t ntfs3 /dev/sdb1 /mnt